 Buying an older model (only 6-12 months since release) can eliminate those issues and you’ll have a good idea if the watch is a success or not.

 In five years of travel and high-altitude trekking in Nepal and elsewhere, I’ve used both conventional watches such as the Casio Pro Trek and the Garmin multisport watches.
 I love my current Garmin and it does everything I need and I would say I use 80% of the functions most of the time.
 You need to weigh up what you’ll need and what you’ll use and then find the watch that suits you.
 I always prefer to get one that has a few more things than I need because it saves upgrading a year later if you do decide to take up a new sport or outdoor pursuit.
 We just got back from Everest and are heading back to the Himalayas for Pakistan and the K2 trek soon.
-Enjoy the mountains!
+Enjoy the mountain

 If you'd like to hire a car during your stay, use this car rental comparison tool to find the best deal!